São Paulo Metropolitan Trains: State railways

-Commuter trains
+Operations in the second half of the 20th century

-Commuters boarding an overcrowded train in Osasco station in the 1970s.
+Commuters boarding an overcrowded train at the Osasco station in the 1970s.

-Engenheiro Sebastião Gualberto station of East Line-Mogi right after being transferred to CPTM in 1994.

-The first incursion of the state government in the administration of suburban transports occurred in 1934 with the creation of suburban trains by Estrada de Ferro Sorocabana, which invested in electrification and rigging in the suburbs São Paulo-Mairinque and São Paulo-Jurubatuba.
-After Sorocabana was incorporated by FEPASA in 1971, the Regional Unit of the Suburbs was created, later renamed to Metropolitan Regional Direction.
-Between 1975 and 1980.
-FEPASA/DRM developed a great plan of remodeling of the suburbs trains, transformed into metropolitan trains (West and South Lines).
+From 1975 to 1980, FEPASA/DRM developed a great plan of remodeling of the suburbs trains, transformed into metropolitan trains (West and South Lines).
 Yet, the economic crisis jeopardized the investments and delayed the projects implementations.

 At the same time, the suburban trains operated by RFFSA (Lines Santos-Jundiaí, Tronco Mogi and Variante Poá) received modest investments.
 With that, breakdowns and riots were common, with commuters promoting vandalism in stations, trains and other railway facilities.
 In 1972, during the discussion of the project of East-West Line, the Metro proposed the transfer of Tronco-Mogi Line and its conversion into a metropolitan train, proposed rejected by RFFSA.

 Even with the transfer of the suburban lines from RFFSA to the recently created CBTU, the precariousness of the urban trains administered by the federal government reached a peak in 1987 with the Itaquera rail crash.
 Caused by the lack of investments and maintenance failures, the accident caused the death of 51 passengers.
 On 30 April 1987, the state government and the Ministry of Transports signed an intention protocol for the transfer of CBTU East Line-Mogi to the Metro administration.
 The cost of the transfer and conversion of the line into metropolitan train was of US$ 350 million (almost Cz$ 9 billion) for the state.
-During the year of 1987, the state government negotiated with the federal government.
+During 1987, the state government negotiated with the federal government.
 The lack of state funds and lack of interest of CBTU in the transfer (the company proposed to the state government a shared operation of the lines among CBTU, RFFSA and Metrô) blocked the continuation of the project, besides it was the first step of the acquisition of the network by the state government years later.

+Creation of CPTM and complete state takeover

+Engenheiro Sebastião Gualberto station of East Line-Mogi right after being transferred to CPTM in 1994.
+The station was deactivated years later and its surroundings are now served by Carrão station of the Line 3 of the São Paulo Metro.

+On May 28, 1992, through Law No. 7,861, the São Paulo government created the Companhia Paulista de Trens Metropolitanos (CPTM), which would be responsible for assuming management of the commuter train system in the São Paulo Metropolitan Region, replacing CBTU's São Paulo Urban Trains Superintendency (STU/SP) and Fepasa DRM, to ensure continuity and improvement of services.
+Effective control of the lines belonging to CBTU occurred only in 1994.
+The Fepasa lines were incorporated into CPTM in 1996, at the same time the company's freight railway network was transferred to RFFSA, being subsequently privatized along with the company's entire railway system around the country.'